SonDA-22011995/udemy_css_course/README.md

 - Setting text-related properties (color, font-family, font-size) on body allows them to be inherited by all child elements.
 - Child elements without their own declarations will use these values.
 - If a child element has its own value, it overrides the inherited one.

+### Inheritance on a Smaller Scale

+- Inheritance can be applied to any container, not just body

 ### Not All Properties Are Inherited